 bitter sweet so it doesn’t take you as long to read as it did for me to write it.

 For the record: this tag was originally created by Debbie @ My Random Musings and I picked it up from Greyson over at Use Your Words.

 Continue reading “Book Tag: 100 Truths!”

-Hey Nerdos!
-How’s the mildly inflammatory post title hitting you?
+Hey Nerds!
+How’s the mildly inflammatory, click-bait post title hitting you?

 Right in the nads, I hope.

 But, seriously, how’s life?
 I’m honestly interested.
 I need to know.
-Tell me about yourselves, tell me what’s going on.
-Because I’m always telling you about my life, like maybe to an overtly personal degree, as if this isn’t a book blog at all.
+Tell me about yourselves.
+Tell me what’s going on.
+I’m always telling you about my life, like maybe to an overly personal degree, as if this isn’t a book blog at all.

 So, let’s make this uncomfortableness a two-way street.

 This week is crazy busy for me.
 There’s so much going on at home, from preparing for a 15th birthday party for the stepkid, to cleaning out the other stepkid’s room because he moved out and I want my goddamn office space; to trying to build and stain our Adirondack chairs because it was cheaper to DIY-it than to buy them ready-to-sit and I’m all about DIY where I can if it saves me money for more books.

 PS. whoever decided that Willy Wonka Funko dolls are worth $50 can get bent.
 You’ve ruined a teen’s birthday wish!